cesarl0725/ev-adoption-washington-2025/README.md

 This project analyzes **electric and hybrid vehicle adoption trends in Washington State (2025)** using **SQL** for data cleaning and **Tableau** for interactive visualization.

 The goal of the project is to answer these key **business questions**:
-- Which counties have the most electric cars?
+- What are the top 10 counties with the most electric cars?
 - What are the most popular car brands and models?
 - Are fully electric cars (BEVs) more common than plug-in hybrids (PHEVs)?
 - How has EV adoption changed by model year?